jamesshore/automatopia/readme.md

 1. Install [Node.js](http://nodejs.org/download/).
 2. Download and unzip [the source code](https://github.com/jamesshore/automatopia/archive/master.zip) into a convenient directory.
 3. All commands must run from the root of the source tree: `cd <directory>`.
+4. Modify LICENSE.TXT to contain your copyright and license.
-4. To cause the build to fail unless certain browsers are tested, edit `REQUIRED_BROWSERS` at the top of `Jakefile.js`.
+5. To cause the build to fail unless certain browsers are tested, edit `REQUIRED_BROWSERS` at the top of `Jakefile.js`.
 Otherwise, comment those lines out.

 To build (and test):